 Known by the name of Chazzan in Jewish community, a Cantor is someone who is well trained in the musical choirs and elements of the religion, and is basically an ‘overseer’.
-His main duty is to lead the congregation in prayer in association with the Rabbi.
-Shatz is the other popular term for this religious functionary.
+A Cantor's main duty is to lead the congregation in prayer in association with the Rabbi.

 One of the most important duties of a professional Cantor is to educate young people to lead a Shabbat service or a part of it to chant the Haftarah or Torah reading ceremony.
 They can also participate in pastoral duties that were once confined only to Rabbis.
-Such activities include conducting funerals and weddings, teaching adult education classes and visiting congregants without disregarding the sick and dying.
+Such activities include conducting funerals and weddings, teaching adult education classes and visiting congregants in a pastoral role.

-An ideal Cantor is expected to work closely in association with Rabbi to instruct and motivate the congregation towards a path that has been commanded by the Lord as the rightful one for each and every follower of Judaism.
+An ideal Cantor is expected to work closely in association with Rabbi to instruct and motivate the congregation.